dabaez/ai-tab-grouper/README.md

 ## What it does

-- Takes your open tabs and sends them to a local Ollama model
+- Analyzes your open tabs using a local Ollama model
-- Groups tabs by topic and intent based on page titles and content
+- Identifies tabs that share clear topical relationships
-- Creates browser tab groups for you to organize
+- Creates browser tab groups only when there's genuine clustering
+- Leaves unrelated tabs ungrouped (not everything needs a group!)

+## Philosophy

+This extension focuses on **meaningful grouping** over forced organization:
+- Only creates groups when tabs genuinely relate to each other
+- Prefers topical clustering over lazy website-based grouping
+- Leaves tabs ungrouped if they don't fit anywhere
+- Requires at least 2 tabs to form a group (no single-tab groups)

 ## Requirements